 Update: Throughout 2022-23, the Service Planning department, SWA, Legislative Affairs, and other key departments have been working to develop guidelines to formalize processes for messaging to and collaborating with municipalities around issues affecting accessibility.
 Specific topics include snow and ice removal at bus stops; accessible design and implementation of bike lanes near bus stops; and illegally parked vehicles in bus stops, among others.
-A draft of this communication and collaboration plan will be shared with the Daniels-Finegold plaintiffs and the Riders' Transportation Access Group (RTAG) in December for review and comment.
+The draft communication and collaboration plan was shared with the Daniels-Finegold plaintiffs and the Riders' Transportation Access Group (RTAG) in January and the MBTA will be working to implement the plan throughout 2024.

-5. Remote Ticketing of Vehicles Illegally Parked in Bus Stops and Bus Lanes
+4. Remote Ticketing of Vehicles Illegally Parked in Bus Stops and Bus Lanes